 Stress is a normal part of life for all people.
 However, people with dyslexia can experience high levels of stress and anxiety in ways you may not realize.
-Here are some tips for understanding and helping kids with anxiety.
+Here are some tips for understanding and helping kids with dyslexia and anxiety.

 Stress and Anxiety